 Eureka College provides support to all individuals who have been involved with a sexual assault/misconduct incident.
-The following resources are not required by law to report sexual assault, sexual misconduct or sexual harassment, unless the sexual assault victim is under the age of 18, so any reports to them may remain confidential at the option of the Complainant: The Campus Ombudsperson Tazwood Center for Wellness Chaplain 1831 S. Main Street Cerf Center Eureka, IL 61530 309-467-6420 309-347-5522 or 309-694-6462 Other licensed health-care professionals and licensed clinical counselors are also confidential options if the Complainant so chooses.
-The following resources are required to report, within 24 hours, sexual assaults, sexual misconduct and sexual harassment to the Title IX Coordinator, regardless of the age of the victim, but will otherwise maintain confidentiality: Eureka College Police Officers (309-467-6408) Eureka College Faculty and Staff Eureka College Student Employees (including Resident Assistants) Eureka College Volunteers
+The following resources are not required by law to report sexual assault, sexual misconduct, or sexual harassment, unless the sexual assault victim is under the age of 18, so any reports to them may remain confidential at the option of the Complainant: The Campus Ombudsperson, 300 E. College Ave.
+(Cerf Center), Eureka, IL.
+61530, 309-467-6429, or Trillium Place (an affiliate of Carle Health) Counselor, 3248 Vandever Ave., Pekin, IL.
+61554, 309-347-5522.
+Other licensed health-care professionals and licensed clinical counselors are also confidential options if the Complainant so chooses.
+The following resources are required to report, within 24 hours, sexual assaults, sexual misconduct, and sexual harassment to the Title IX Coordinator, regardless of the age of the victim, but will otherwise maintain confidentiality: Eureka College Police Officers (309-467-6408) Eureka College Faculty and Staff Eureka College Student Employees (including Resident Assistants) Eureka College Volunteers.